-The healthcare infrastructure in Ghana is fairly limited.
+The healthcare infrastructure in Ghana is limited.
 While the Ghanaian government is making progress in improving healthcare, public hospitals remain overcrowded and severely underfunded.
 Emergency medical services in Ghana are generally agreed to be of reasonable quality although ambulances may not always arrive so fast.

-Expats living in Ghana almost always use private facilities, which offer a considerably higher standard of treatment and modern medical facilities.
+Expats living in Ghana nearly always use private facilities which offer a considerably higher standard of treatment and more modern medical facilities.

-It is best for expats to negotiate private health insurance coverage into their employment package or purchase a comprehensive health insurance policy before moving to Ghana.
+It's advised that expats should negotiate private health insurance coverage into their employment package or purchase a comprehensive health insurance policy before moving to Ghana.

 Public healthcare in Ghana

-Public hospitals in Ghana are generally funded by the government.
-Religious groups also play a fundamental role in providing the Ghanaian population with medical assistance.
-Many new arrivals find that the quality of public hospitals and clinics in Ghanaian cities is inadequate when compared to medical facilities in Western countries.
+Public hospitals in Ghana are generally funded by the government, while religious groups also play a fundamental role in providing the Ghanaian population with medical assistance.
+Many new arrivals find that the quality of public hospitals and clinics in Ghanaian cities is inadequate when compared to medical facilities in western countries.

-In 2003, the Ghanaian government introduced the National Health Insurance Scheme (NHIS), Ghana’s universal healthcare system for all residents, dramatically improved the health situation in the country and eliminated the need for Ghanaian citizens to pay for their treatment up front.
-The new system also increased the accessibility of healthcare for Ghana’s poorest citizens.
+The National Health Insurance Scheme (NHIS), Ghana’s universal healthcare system for all residents, dramatically improved the health situation in the country.
+It eliminated the need for Ghanaian citizens to pay for their treatment upfront and increased the accessibility of healthcare for Ghana’s poorest.

-While expats can access the services of the NHIS for a nominal fee, most prefer to be treated at a private facility and invest in a private health insurance policy.
+While expats can access the services of the NHIS for a nominal fee, most prefer to be treated at a private facility by investing in a private health insurance policy.

-The standard and availability of public healthcare in Ghana varies.
-In the major urban centres, such as Accra, there are numerous hospitals, clinics and pharmacies.
-However, most rural areas are isolated and without modern healthcare facilities.
+The standard and availability of public healthcare in Ghana vary.
+In major urban centres, such as Accra, there are numerous hospitals, clinics and 24-hour pharmacies, while most rural areas are isolated and lack modern healthcare facilities.
 In these areas, locals usually choose traditional African treatments over travelling long distances to access healthcare.

 Private healthcare in Ghana